Curriculum

 Prerequisites: PDPT-751 Professional Research Project II

-This course is an 8 week full time clinical experience.
-Students will be under direct supervision of a clinical instructor at an assigned outpatient physical therapy clinic, rehabilitation clinic, pediatric facility, or acute care facility.
-Clinical sites vary in their location and it is the student’s responsibility for travel and living expenses if they occur.
-Prerequisite: Successful completion of PDPT 680 and preparedness approval
+This course is an 8-week full-time clinical education experience.
+Students will be under direct supervision of a clinical instructor at an assigned physical therapy facility.
+Clinical sites vary in their location and it is the student’s responsibility for all incurred travel and living expenses.
+Prerequisites: Successful completion of all prior didactic and clinical coursework.

 Complete the following: